Get a Free Test Now: GET STARTED

 19. Celebrate Individual and Team Wins

-It is a sad fact, but many Sales Managers do not celebrate their sales team’s wins, and probably do not realize the negative effect this has.
+It is a sad fact, but many Sales Managers do not celebrate their sales team’s wins, and probably do not realize the negative effect this has on sales team motivation.

-Taking the time to recognize and celebrate wins in your sales team can yield major benefits, including increased job satisfaction, productivity and motivation.
+Taking the time to recognize and celebrate wins can yield major benefits, including increased job satisfaction, productivity, and drive for improving sales performance.

 In fact, 78% of employees say that recognition makes them more motivated in their work.